shashi278/wordbase-hack/README.md

 # Wordbase-Hack
-A simple(not really) script to hack into [wordbase](https://play.google.com/store/apps/details?id=com.wordbaseapp) android game.
+A simple(well, kind of) script to hack into [wordbase](https://play.google.com/store/apps/details?id=com.wordbaseapp) android game.

 ## How does it work?